tjlacasio/tjlacasio.github.io/essays/technicalEssay.md

 <img width="200px" class="rounded float-start pe-4" src="../img/emoticon.webp">

 I enjoy creating  things from scratch, which is why I find software programming appealing.
-The majority of my current knowledge is derived from class projects, short scripts, and a few programs in Java, JavaScript, and C. I enjoy it when a bug is finally understandable and can be fixed with a simple one-line modification.
-That sensation makes me curious in the "why" of the code rather than just replicating its patterns.
+The majority of my current knowledge is derived from class projects, short scripts, and a few programs in Java, JavaScript, and C. I enjoy it when a bug is finally understandable and can be fixed with change a line or just a character.
+I took APCSP in highschool and really enjoyed my time there.
+Something lit up for me and I thought that I should go into university with this.

 In the near future, I hope to master the fundamentals of data structures, algorithms, and program execution.
 In order to avoid breaking things when I refactor, I'm focusing on improving my ability to read error messages, using debuggers (VS Code for JS/TS, gdb for C), and creating brief unit tests for my code.
 In addition, I want to work on writing concise design notes, and effective commit messages that clearly describe my code.
 I'll be able to move more quickly and without guessing if I can accomplish those regularly.